sol-eng/ds-program/production - app/README.md

 ## Project

+- Main purpose of this app is to receive user inputs and return results based on the currently fitted model
 - The code for this project should follow more stringent patterns of development-testing-production
 - The app could be developed by programmers that are more specialized in enterprise dashboarding